What follows is the first chapter of The Augmented Man. Enjoy (and let me know what you think).

 The man grunted and walked to the other end of the bar.
 When he left, Trailer opened his eyes.
 A river of tattoos flowed up the man’s left arm.
 An old style claw prosthetic served as his right, its hinges and catches polished like silver and glinting in the mirrored bar light.
 He wore black jeans and a tie-dyed t-shirt over powerful shoulders and an ample gut.
 Trailer closed his eyes again as the man returned.
 It seemed to Trailer that the man swam upstream in a river of his own sweat.

-He placed a bottle of Coors in front of Trailer and said, “Six.”
+He placed a bottle of Coors in front of Trailer.
+“Six.”

 “Six.
 Six dollars.”